uab-cgds-worthey/quac/README.md

 ### CGDS QC-checkup

-After running all the QC tools for samples, QuaC summarizes if samples have passed the QC thresholds (defined via config file [`qc_checkup_config.yaml`](configs/qc_checkup/qc_checkup_config.yaml)), both at the sample level as well as project level.
+After running all the QC tools for samples, QuaC summarizes if samples have passed the QC thresholds (defined via config file [`qc_checkup_config.yaml`](configs/qc_checkup/qc_checkup_config.yaml); can be user-configured), both at the sample level as well as project level.
 This summary makes it easy to quickly review if sample or samples have sufficient quality and highlight samples that need further review.

 ## Installation